-Wood Lake fire in BWCA is 25 percent contained
+Update: Wood Lake fire in BWCA is 50 percent contained

 The Wood Lake wildfire continues to burn in the Boundary Waters Canoe Area Wilderness.
-The Superior National Forest provided an update on Monday.
-Officials say the fire has burned 27 acres and is 25% contained.
+The Superior National Forest says that the fire is 50% contained at 27 acres as of Friday, September 27.
+The point of #26 Wood Lake is now back open, including Hula Lake, Good Lake, and Indiana Lake.

 The fire was reported on September 10 and the cause of the fire is still under investigation.
 The Forest Service says that it might be human-caused.
 Superior NF law enforcement is asking for any information regarding the fire.
 Contact the Superior NF Tipline at SM.FS.SUP-tipline@usda.gov